View posts and conversations in Social Engagement

 More information: See the conversations with an author

 Any other post in the post list will open the single post pane with post details.
-For example, If a Twitter reply involves authors which aren’t social profiles in your tenant, then they show in the single post pane.
+For example, if a Twitter reply involves authors who aren't social profiles in your tenant, they appear in the single post pane.
 More information: See the publish history of a post in Social Engagement

 See threads of replies and retweets on Twitter

 When you view the details of a post, all Twitter replies reference the tweet the post refers to.
-Every Twitter reply has a parent post, which you may interact with, depending on whether that tweet was acquired through your search topics.
+Every Twitter reply has a parent post, which you can interact with depending on whether that tweet was acquired through your search topics.

-Social Engagement supports two types of threads for a tweet: retweets and replies.
+Social Engagement supports two types of threads for a tweet: replies and retweets.